cjrevelas/cjr_config_files/neovim_installation.md

 inside init.vim and while in escape mode, type :PlugInstall (if plug.vim file has been successfully created in ~/.config/nvim/autoload, autocompletion will be supported for the Plug commands)

+Note:
+for the coc package to work properly, you need to install node.js > 12.12 to do that install npm and the node's native package manager call 'n':

+sudo apt-get install npm
+npm cache clean -f
+sudo npm install -g n
+sudo n stable
+or
+sudo n latest

+afterwads, check that you have indeed installed the latest stable node version by running: node -v

 type the following inside a nvim file to install some useful LSPs (language server protocols):
    :CocInstall coc-clangd (requires that clangd binary has been installed inside .local directory) :CocInstall coc-jason